-REWIND Rewind the paper tape, or card deck, so that subsequent input will start over at the beginning of the file.

-RH11 Sets this Massbus adapter (specified by controller letter; unit number is unimportant) to be an RH11.
-18-bit addressing, goes through Unibus map if one is configured with SET registers exist.
+- REWIND Rewind the paper tape, or card deck, so that subsequent input will start over at the beginning of the file. - RH11 Sets this Massbus adapter (specified by controller letter; unit number is unimportant) to be an RH11.
+18-bit addressing, goes through Unibus map if one is configured with SET CPU UMAP.

-CPU UMAP.

-Sets this Massbus adapter to be an RH70.
-22-bit absolute addressing, RHBAE/RHCS3 RH70 been changed with an earlier SET command).
+RH70 Sets this Massbus adapter to be an RH70.
+22-bit absolute addressing, RHBAE/RHCS3 registers exist.
+VECTOR=nnn Sets the base vector address to nnn octal.
+VECTOR=DEFAULT Sets the base vector address back to the default address for this device (useful if it had been changed with an earlier SET command).
 SHOW commands will display "(D)" after an address which was chosen using DEFAULT.

-VECTOR=nnn Sets the base vector address to nnn octal.

-Sets the base vector address back to the default address for this device (useful if it had VECTOR=DEFAULT support this scheme.
+VECTOR=FLOATING Sets the base vector address according to the PDP-11 floating vector rules, for devices that support this scheme.
 Vector addresses for all floating devices are recomputed every time the device configuration is changed.
 SHOW commands will display "(F)" after an address that was chosen using FLOATING.